-Dill the herb is a plant which is used today in cooking.
+Dill the herb is a plant that is used today in cooking.
 Dill is mentioned in historical texts, myths and legends, and quoted as beneficial and full of vitamins, including medicinal uses and it can be stored for off-season use.
 So you want to grow dill indoors but did you know that dill is also used as a pun in literature.

 Dill is mentioned in literature as a pun word by people for many reasons for example: